-A decision was issued against Suez Industrial Development Company, which operates in the field of land development in the North West of the Gulf of Suez in Egypt, for the cessation of dealings on any of its allocated plots of land as of mid-November 2011 until the investigations, conducted by the Public Fund Prosecution and Military Prosecution and relating to the allocation and sale of lands located in the North West of the Gulf of Suez, are concluded.
-On 28 May 2012, the company has submitted a request to the Dispute Settlement Committee at the General Authority of Investment and Free Zones to cancel the said decision.
-On 25 July 2012, the decision issued by the Prime Minister to withdraw the plot of land allocated to the company was challenged before the Administrative Court and the hearing was postponed to 2 November 2013.
+A decision was issued against Suez Industrial Development Company, which operates in the field of land development in the North West of the Gulf of Suez in Egypt, for the cessation of dealings on any of its allocated plots of land as of mid-November 2011 until investigations conducted by the Public Fund Prosecution and Military Prosecution against its former employees, and relating to those lands, were concluded.
+On 28 May 2012, the company submitted a request to the Dispute Settlement Committee at the General Authority of Investment and Free Zones ("GAFI") to cancel the decision.
+On 22 April 2013, the Dispute Settlement Committee issued a decision verifying the land contracts entered into by the company and ratified by Suez Governorate.
+On May 2013, the company was notified of this decision by the Council of Ministers.

-On the hearing of November 2, 2013, the hearing was referred to a different court on the grounds of jurisdiction and accordingly the case was referred to the 8th District Contracts and during the hearing of 4 March 2014 the case was referred to the commissioners to prepare their report.

-During the hearing of 15 November 2016 the court ruled of its incompetency and the case has been referred to the administrative court in Ismailia
+In parallel proceedings, on 25 July 2012, the decision issued by the Prime Minister to withdraw the plot of land allocated to the company was challenged before the Administrative Court.
+The hearing was postponed to 2 November 2013, at which the case was then referred to the 8th District court on grounds of jurisdiction.
+On 4 March 2014, the case was referred to the Commissioner to prepare a report.
+On 15 November 2016, the court ruled of its incompetency, and the case was referred to the administrative court in Ismailia.

 For the Suez case a reliable outcome of the financial impact cannot be estimated.
+Given the positive decision of the Dispute Settlement